jamesshore/livestream/README.md

 Make a small ROT-13 command-line application using the algorithm [we built last week](https://www.jamesshore.com/Blog/Lunch-and-Learn/Incremental-TDD.html), but do so in a way that isolates the command-line infrastructure from the rest of the application.
 Write tests to prove that the infrastructure is being used correctly.

+Some JavaScript hints:

+* `process.env` is used to get command-line arguments.
+* `console.log` or `process.stdout.write` is used to write to the console.
+* `child_process.fork` can be used to spawn processes.

 The Thinking Framework
 ----------------------